Observations from the UW Huskies’ third fall practice

 While Richard Newton and Cameron Davis were the primary starters on both Friday and Saturday, senior Sean McGrew — who had been working primarily with the second team — officially joined the fray on Sunday.
 True freshman Caleb Berry also showed the most burst I’ve seen from him while operating with the third-team offense, and second-year freshmen Sam Adams II and Jay’Veon Sunday have each showed promise as well.

-Knowing UW running backs coach Keith Bhonapha, the ability to pass protect will go a long way in deciding which tailbacks eventually find the field.
+Knowing UW running-backs coach Keith Bhonapha, the ability to pass protect will go a long way in deciding which tailbacks eventually find the field.
 In a one-on-one pass protection drill on Sunday — in which a tailback is tasked with stoning a blitzing inside linebacker — Newton, Pleasant and Davis appeared the most comfortable protecting their quarterback.
 Adams and Sunday each struggled at times, hardly a surprise for young running backs.

 Ultimately, some combination of Newton, Davis, McGrew and Pleasant will likely earn the lion’s share of work for a second consecutive season.
 But Bhonapha and Co. have to be happy about the depth and talent in their running backs room.